netatalk.io

 -e : Use sparse file

--F file : Read from file in volume root folder (default: create a temporary file)
+-F file : Read from existing file in volume root folder (default: creates temporary files)

--h host : Server hostname or IP address (default: localhost)
+-h host : Server hostname or IP address (default: localhost, ignored in Local mode)

 -i : Interactive mode – prompt user before each test (used for debugging)

--u user : Username for authentication (default: current uid)
+-u user : Username for AFP server authentication (default: current uid, ignored in Local mode)

 -v : Verbose output